creadth/Cache-Refresh-SillyTavern/README.md

 ## Troubleshooting

 *   **Extension Not Appearing:** Ensure you've installed the extension correctly and restarted SillyTavern.
 *   **No Notifications:** Check that "Show Notifications" is enabled in the extension settings.
-If notifications are still not appearing, you may need to modify the HTML template yourself to ensure proper display.
+If notifications are still not appearing, you may need to modify the CSS template yourself to ensure proper display.

 *   **No Cache Reduction:**
-    *   Confirm that the model you're using supports cache reduction.
+    *   Verify that your model supports caching.
-    *   For Claude: Ensure you've activated caching in the config.yaml file.
-The relevant options are `enableSystemPromptCache` and `cachingAtDepth`.
+    *   Note that other extensions may interfere with cache refreshing functionality.
+    *   For Claude:
+      * Check your config.yaml file for caching settings, specifically `enableSystemPromptCache` and `cachingAtDepth`.
+(Note: On OpenRouter, system prompt caching is always enabled regardless of `enableSystemPromptCache`)
+      * Restart SillyTavern after modifying these configuration parameters.
+      * Ensure you're using `Chat Completion` mode, as Claude doesn't support caching for `Text Completion`.
-      * For optimal caching, it's recommended to only enable `cachingAtDepth` and set it to an even number.
-      * The number represents caching depth: 0 is your most recent message (not recommended), 2 represents the two previous messages before (usually sufficient).
+      * For optimal caching, it's recommended to set `cachingAtDepth` to an even number.
+The number represents caching depth: 0 is your most recent message (not recommended), 2 represents the two previous messages before (usually sufficient).
-      * If you enable `enableSystemPromptCache`, ensure your system prompt doesn't contain any random elements.
+      * When using `enableSystemPromptCache` (Claude endpoints only, always on for OpenRouter), avoid random elements or lorebooks in your system prompt.
-      * For more details on Claude caching, see: https://rentry.org/pay-the-piper-less
+      * Learn more about Claude caching at: https://rentry.org/pay-the-piper-less
+      * Be aware that `openai_max_context` in your `Chat Completion` settings can provoke unexpected behavior.
+      * If (`openai_max_tokens` + total prompt tokens) exceeds `openai_max_context`, your conversation history will be truncated from the beginning to ensure that `openai_max_tokens` is never exceeded at the end of your completion.
 *   **Cache Still Expiring:**
-    *   Verify the extension is enabled.
+    *   Confirm the extension is enabled and running.
-    *   Ensure the refresh interval is *shorter* than your API/model's cache lifetime.
+    *   Set refresh intervals shorter than your model's cache timeout period.
     *   Use SillyTavern's API panel to compare the extension's refreshed prompts with the original prompts.
-    *   Check the browser's developer console (F12) for any error messages.
+    *   Look for error messages in the browser's developer console (F12).

 ## License